brisa-build/brisa/packages/docs/building-your-application/testing/introduction.md

 Brisa utilizes the [Bun test runner](https://bun.sh/docs/cli/test) to execute tests, coupled with [@happy-dom/global-registrator](https://github.com/capricorn86/happy-dom/wiki/Global-Registrator) for DOM manipulation within the tests.
 Additionally, Brisa exposes a [testing API](/building-your-application/testing/test-api) and extends [test matchers](/building-your-application/testing/matchers) with to streamline integration with components in the tests.

+> [!NOTE]
+>
+> Take a look at the [Bun test runner documentation](https://bun.sh/docs/cli/test) for more information on how to run tests and the available options.

 ## Getting started

 To use tests in Brisa, you need to have the `bunfig.toml` file on the root of the project with this configuration: